"

 Figure 12.1: Components of Total Economic Value (TEV)

 Obviously, when apply shadow pricing to non-market goods and services, it is much more challenging than adjusting the observed market prices as seen in Chapter 8.
-It is crucial to capture all aspects of the total economic value in the approach to shadow pricing.
+It is crucial to capture all aspects of the total economic value in this approach to shadow pricing.

 Types of Goods

 When approaching non-market evaluation, it is important for the analyst to think of any resource or commodity as lying on a continuum between a pure public good and a pure private good.
-Usually, economists define goods based on their level of excludability and rivalrousness in consumption:
+Usually, economists define goods based on their level of excludability and rivalry in consumption:

 • Excludability: If an individual can be prevented from consuming a good or service, it is considered excludable.

-All goods can lie on the continuum between pure private goods and pure public goods.
+All goods can lie on a continuum between pure private goods and pure public goods.
 However, for simplicity, we identify four key categories for goods outlined in Figure 12.2: (1) private goods, (2) club goods, (3) common goods, and (4) public goods.

 A table of the three types of goods.
 Private, Club, Common and Public